QMP: Q-switch Mixture of Policies for Multi-Task Behavior Sharing: Results

 To verify QMP's efficacy as a behavior-sharing mechanism, we evaluate baselines that share behaviors in different ways on 6 environments in Figure~\ref{fig:baselines}.
 QMP reliably matches or exceeds other methods, especially in tasks that require conflicting behaviors, where alternate approaches are ineffective.

 In the task sets with the most directly conflicting behaviors, Multistage Reacher and Maze Navigation, our method clearly outperforms other behavior-sharing and data-sharing baselines.
 In Multistage Reacher, our method reaches $>$ 90\% success rate at 0.5 million environment steps, while DnC (reg.), the next best method, takes 3 times the number of steps to fully converge.
 The rest of the methods fail to attain the maximum success rate.
-The UDS baseline performs particularly poorly, illustrating that data sharing can be ineffective without ground truth rewards.
 We also see that QMP scales better from 3 to 10 tasks in Maze compared to other behavior sharing methods in Appendix Section ~\ref{sec:maze_scale}.

 In the remaining task sets with no directly conflicting behaviors, we see that QMP is competitive with the best-performing baseline for more complex manipulation and locomotion tasks.
 Particularly, in Walker2D and Meta-World CDS, we see that QMP is the most sample-efficient method and converges to a better final performance than any other behavior sharing method.
 In Meta-World MT10 and Kitchen, DnC (regularization only) also performed very well, showing that well-tuned uniform behavior sharing can be very effective in tasks without conflicting behavior.
 However, QMP also performs competitively and more sample efficiently, showing that QMP is effective under the same assumptions as uniform behavior-sharing methods but can do so \emph{adaptively} and across more \emph{general task families}.
 The Fully-Shared-Behaviors baseline often performs poorly because it totally biases the policies, while the No-Shared-Behavior is a surprisingly strong baseline as it introduces no bias.